 Get Ready for Peak Fitness Over 50 with Your New Exercise Regimen

 One of the most important things you can do to improve and enhance your exercise efforts and results over 50 is to choose what feels good and keeps you safe.
 Make sure to include strength, balance, and cardio work, and you are set to keep things running as smoothly as possible within your control.

 Mary Aschieris is a fitness and wellness consultant at Mighty Health.
-She has over 35 years of experience in the sports and fitness industry as a competitive collegiate athlete, as a sports complex business owner, and as a fitness instructor.
+She has over 35 years of experience in the sports and fitness industry as a competitive collegiate athlete, sports complex business owner, and fitness instructor.